powerjg/learning_gem5/part1/cache_config.rst

 ------------------------------------------

 Using the :ref:`previous configuration script as a starting point <simple-config-chapter>`, this chapter will walk through a more complex configuration.
-We will add a cache heirarchy to the system as shown in :ref:`the figure below <advanced-config-fig>`.
+We will add a cache hierarchy to the system as shown in :ref:`the figure below <advanced-config-fig>`.
 Additionally, this chapter will cover understanding the gem5 statistics output and adding command line parameters to your scripts.

 .. _advanced-config-fig: